Is there a difference between B2B and B2C branding?

 As opposed to asking people who totally get the sector then ask them to get good at persuading and communicating.

-Put it this way; you’re managing a Sunday league football team and someone gives you a choice of midfielders; Thierry Henry, who’s experience is further up the field, as a forward, or, a local guy who’s only ever played in midfield.
+Put it this way; you’re managing a Sunday league football team and someone gives you a choice of midfielders; Thierry Henry, whose experience is further up the field, as a forward, or, a local guy who’s only ever played in midfield.
 He knows the role inside out, he’s basically a specialist midfielder.

 Who would you go for?